-Grant PUD plans to implement the TDG abatement measures described in this 2014 GAP and as required in the 401 WQC (WDOE 2007).
-Because these various TDG abatement measures have yet to be tested, it is premature to extensively research new or improved technologies related to TDG abatement.
-Should any of the TDG abatement measures identified in this 2014 GAP or 401

-WQC prove to be insufficient in obtaining compliance with TDG water quality standards, Grant PUD shall, in accordance with section 6.4 of the 401 WQC (WDOE 2007) conduct feasibility studies that will attempt to identify all potentially reasonable and feasible TDG abatement measures that could be used to meet TDG water quality standards.
+Grant PUD has just completed implementation of the TDG abatement measures described in this 2015 GAP and as required in the 401 WQC (WDOE 2007).
+Because these various TDG abatement measures have just been completed, it is premature to extensively research new or improved technologies related to TDG abatement.
+Should any of the TDG abatement measures identified in this 2015 GAP or 401 WQC prove to be insufficient in obtaining compliance with TDG water quality standards, Grant PUD shall, in accordance with section 6.4 of the 401 WQC (WDOE 2007) conduct feasibility studies that will attempt to identify all potentially reasonable and feasible TDG abatement measures that could be used to meet TDG water quality standards.